Links on SoundGuys may earn us a commission. Learn more.

 Ever since the removal of the headphone jack, finding the best iPhone earbuds has been a little tricky.
 Either you have to deal with a dongle and not be able to charge your phone, or you have to go wireless.
 Apple obviously wants you to do the latter, and with that in mind, we figured we’d help you out a bit when it comes to choosing which pair is right for you.
 If you want the best iPhone earbuds then don’t overthink it, most people should just get the AirPods Pro.

-Apple’s new AirPods Pro is the best iPhone earbuds
+The Apple AirPods Pro is the best iPhone earbuds

 With the release of the AirPods Pro, picking the best earbuds for iPhone users suddenly became a very clear choice.
 While there are other great options you can choose from later in this list, the seamless integration of the AirPods Pro with any iOS device gives it an obvious edge over the competition.